-Ever found like your AI assistant is just making things up as it goes along?
-When working with artificial intelligence, especially generative AI models like large language models (LLMs), ensuring factual accuracy can sometimes feel like trying to nail jelly to a wall.
+Ever found that your AI assistant is just making things up as it goes along?
+When working with artificial intelligence, especially generative AI models (genAI) like large language models (LLMs), ensuring factual accuracy can sometimes feel like trying to nail jelly to a wall.

 This frustrating phenomenon has a name: AI hallucinations.
 And if you're using AI for business purposes, these fabrications can damage your credibility, mislead customers, and potentially create serious problems for your organization.